 It can be hard to let go of your responsibilities for a moment if people or pets are clamoring outside your door.
 Block out ambient noise with soft music, white noise, or nature sounds.
 There are plenty of apps with soothing sounds that you can cue up for use with headphones or a portable speaker to help you focus on yourself instead of what’s going on outside your room.

-With attention to the sensory aspects of your room — the light, the sounds, and the scents — you can turn any space into a personal sanctuary to relax and let stress slide away.
+With attention to the sensory aspects of your room — the light, the sounds, and the scents, including an aromatherapy diffuser— you can turn any space into a personal sanctuary to relax and let stress slide away.
 Once you’ve created your haven, use it for 10 to 15 minutes each day to read, write in your journal, or meditate, and you’ll reap the benefits in all the other areas of your life.